-(1) This rival of Jeffrey Amherst sent his wife Margaret, a possible Patriot spy, to England following the leaking of plans to arrest Samuel Adams.
+(6) This man ordered Robert Rogers tried for treason at Montreal as part of his campaign against appointees of Jeffrey Amherst.
+This man sent his wife, a possible Patriot spy, to England following the leaking of plans to arrest Samuel Adams.
 This man enforced the Boston Port Act after succeeding Thomas Hutchinson as governor of Massachusetts.
 For the point, name this general whom William Howe replaced as British commander-in-chief in North America, a position he held at the start of the American Revolution.